kirubasankar2006/Invensis/README.md

 Activate the virtual environemnt
   - Go to Invensis_dir
   - Type --> python -m venv invensisvenv
-    Now virtual environemnt is created
+    Now virtual environemnt is created.
+You can activate the virtual environment using the below commands from the git bash or command promot and navigating to the project folder.
         - For windows --> .\invensisvenv\Scripts\activate
         - For linux -->  /invensisvenv/bin/acitvate